milokhl/personal-website/public/markdown/wavenet.md

 This was probably the most challenging aspect of this project.
 Running the network on CPU was too slow to reasonably complete my final project in a weekend.
 Running some example code for WaveNet used up all of the available memory on my computer.
 The only feasible options were to do my project on a large AWS instance, or try to use the discrete graphics card on my computer.

 I installed NVIDIA drivers for my GeForce GTX 1050M GPU, and built tensorflow, Google's machine learning library, from source.
 Even with GPU support, it takes about **3 minutes for me to generate 2 seconds of audio using the network**.
+When I synthesize multiple clips of output audio in a batch, the network is much more efficient: if I synthesize 8 audio clips in a batch, the total time is about 6 seconds.
+Amortized across the 8 clips, this means that each second of audio only takes about 24 seconds to produce.

 This is why instruments that are based on NSynth such as ```[2]``` rely on precomputing audio samples so that the network doesn't have to run in real time.
 I think that the massive size of NSynth and other WaveNet architectures is the largest barrier to seeing them used in more musical applications.

 <hr class="mb-5">